 France’s working culture is based on the principles of tradition, attention to detail, and a clear hierarchical structure.
 For example, anything that veers away from France’s cultural norms is not typically accepted when it comes to doing business with the French.

 France’s workplace culture dress code is business formal, meaning that employees are expected to dress and appear elegant and sophisticated.
 Quality and stylish business attire are appreciated.
 Men are usually in suit and ties, while women are expected to dress in conservative dresses or pantsuits.
 Color palettes tend to be dark.
 Grooming is also important, and men’s beards should always be neat and trimmed.

-Follow these other business etiquette tips, and you will be sure to make it in the French business world:
+Follow business etiquette tips listed below, and you will be sure to make it in the French business world

 Social Security and Benefits

 If you are wondering how to get a social security number in France, it can be obtained by either one of two ways: by you or your employer.
 If you are employed in France, it is usually easiest to let your HR department request your France social security number on your behalf.
 The process may also be speedier this way.

 What is a Social Security Number in France?

 This is essentially your ID number and represents your affiliation to the French social security scheme.
 You will need this number for many administrative procedures while in France.